A GLOSSARY OF EQUIPMENT

 racking.
 The image on the left (below) shows a spring clip that holds the tube in place.
 Siphon can be started by mouth or by automatic siphon.
 The auto-siphon (on

-the right) will replace the racking wand in your racking set up.
+the right) will replace the racking wand in your racking set up and start the siphoning.